 Crispus paused before answering, his face taut, his wiry hands trembled.
 “Soldiers killed all twelve left below.
 I couldn’t see faces, only uniforms.
 I dared not get too close.
 I should have joined them, I feel like the coward Sisera that hid in the woman’s bedchamber–”

 “Hidden bowmen cut them down.
 There was no warning–”

-“Then all you could’ve done is die with them.
-How would that serve Joshua?”
-Baxter’s voice was cold, calculating, remorseless.
+“Then all you’d have done is die with them.
+How would that serve J’shua?”
+Baxter’s strong hands steadied his old friend.
 “Our job is to train knights.
 We don’t know why this occurred, but it’d be folly to put out the fire and rebuild.”

-Baxter was reassured by the lack of emotion in his friend’s tone.
-This was not a moment for ire, but for calm, clear thought.
-What was decided in the next few hours would shape the Fellowship’s future.
+This wasn’t a time for ire, but for calm, clear thought.
+What was decided next would shape the Fellowship’s future.

+Baxter nodded.
 “I agree.
-All they have taken from us is a building.
-As for our dead, though we mourn their loss today, they sleep.
+All they’ve taken from us is a building.
+As for our dead, though we mourn their loss, they sleep.
 We’ll see them at the Gathering for the Lord’s Battle.
-Revenge will not serve us.
-Nor will foolish acts.
+Rash acts won’t serve us.
 Perhaps…”

-Crispus nodded encouragingly.
+Crispus put an arm around his friend.
 “We must have a plan before the others join us.
 What are you thinking?”

-Baxter motioned for the seventy-two students and eleven other knights to come.
-While the two of them waited, they debated their options.
+Baxter motioned for the seventy-two students and eleven other knights to join them.
+They debated their options while waiting.

-Once all of the surviving knights had arrived, Crispus addressed them.
-“The evil one used the king’s soldiers to attack us.
-We do not know what prompted this, nor does it matter.
-Our situation is grave.
-We cannot disperse, it would leave the people defenseless.
+Once all had arrived, Daikon Theodomo Crispus addressed them all.
+“The vile one used the king’s soldiers to attack us.
+We don’t know what prompted this, nor does it matter.
+We can’t disperse, it’d leave the people defenseless.
 Yet, we can become invisible.
-We can remain and fight.
-Our mission has not changed.
+Our mission hasn’t changed.
 Indeed, our mission is more important than ever.
-We must oppose the creeping evil corrupting the land.”
+We must oppose the evil corrupting the land.”